BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

 In each authentication cycle, if the user inputs the correct password, the predicted state estimate $x_{k|k-1}$ which controls the expansion of the legitimate bubble is defined as: $x_{k|k-1}=F_kx_{k-1|k-1}+B_ku_k$, where $F_k= $, $B_k= $ and $u_k=(\frac{R_d*\varepsilon_a}{W_1}+W_2)V$.
 The predicted estimate covariance $P_{k|k-1}$ is defined as: $P_{k|k-1}=F_kP_{k-1|k-1}F_k^T+Q_k$, where the process noise covariance is $Q_k= *\sigma_a^2$ with $\sigma_a$ being the magnitude of the process noise (behavior noise).
 The innovation covariance is $S_k=H_kP_{k|k-1}H_k^T+R_k$, where $H_k= $ and $R_k$ is the covariance of the observation noise (sensor noise).
 Kalman gain is calculated as: $K_k=P_{k|k-1}H_k^TS_k^{-1}$.
 Since a Kalman filter is loop carried, we update the state estimate and associated covariance at the end of each authentication cycle as: $x_{k|k}=x_{k|k-1}+K_k(z_k-H_kx_{k|k-1})$, and $P_{k|k}=(I-K_kH_k)P_{k|k-1}$.
 We calculate the expansion as $P_{k|k}H_k$ and need to rescale it before applying it to real systems.

-If the user inputs a wrong password, we let $u_k=\frac{\varepsilon_l}{R_d*W_1}+W_2$, and a similar process happens for the expansion of the illegitimate bubble.
+If the user inputs a wrong password, we let $u_k=\frac{\varepsilon_l}{R_d*W_1}+W_2$.
 Furthermore, to defend password guessing, if users continuously input wrong password $m$ times, the legitimate bubble will explode until users re-blow it by passing the hidden factor authentication discussed in Section \ref{sectionSystemOverview}.
 Instead, the illegitimate bubble will keep expanding and finally cause the legitimate bubble to shrink.
 Note that the bubble boundaries $\alpha$ and $\beta$ never collide, since the slack bubble could become very small, e.g., with length of 0.01, but it never explodes.

 In addition to causing false accepts, the expansion of the legitimate bubble also affects \emph{Privilege Movement}, or more specifically, the distance of the movement $-\mu_l$ and $+\mu_a$.
 Now that the bubble boundaries $\alpha$ and $\beta$ are dynamically adjustable, the distance of the movement needs to be adjusted accordingly.
 Leveraged kernel density estimator \cite{scott2008kernel,measurekernel,bishop2006pattern}, we let $-\mu_l=-\mu_l\frac{\int_0^\alpha p(\varepsilon_l)d\varepsilon_l}{\int_0^\alpha p(\varepsilon_a)d\varepsilon_a}$ and $+\mu_a=+\mu_a\frac{\int_\beta^1 p(\varepsilon_a)d\varepsilon_a}{\int_\beta^1 p(\varepsilon_l)d\varepsilon_l}$, where $\varepsilon_l$ and $\varepsilon_a$ denote the behavior scores derived from the legitimate user's and illegitimate users' data in the training set, respectively; $\int_0^\alpha p(\varepsilon_l)d\varepsilon_l$ and $\int_0^\alpha p(\varepsilon_a)d\varepsilon_a$ denote the probabilities that the legitimate bubble contains behavior scores derived from the legitimate user's and illegitimate users' data in the training set, respectively; and $\int_\beta^1 p(\varepsilon_l)d\varepsilon_l$ and $\int_\beta^1 p(\varepsilon_a)d\varepsilon_a$ denote the probabilities that the illegitimate bubble contains behavior scores derived from the legitimate user's and illegitimate users' data in the training set, respectively.
 If the ratio $\frac{\int_0^\alpha p(\varepsilon_l)d\varepsilon_l}{\int_0^\alpha p(\varepsilon_a)d\varepsilon_a}$ is large, it indicates that the legitimate user's behavior scores still dominate the legitimate bubble, and the distance of \emph{Privilege Movement} is appropriate.
 Otherwise, the distance needs to be adjusted.